Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 Yes.
 Our design experts are available 7 days a week to help you refine your logo, optimize it for printing, or create a design from scratch, all at no extra cost.
 You can also start with one of our Design Lab templates and customize it with your company name and colors.

-Q: What file format should I use when uploading my company logo for custom t-shirts?
+Q: What file format should I use when uploading my company logo?

 Q: Do you offer rush shipping for custom company t-shirts?